-8Th World Investment Forum In Abu Dhabi To Focus On Women Empowerment
+8th World Investment Forum in Abu Dhabi to focus on women empowerment

-Enhancing women participation in different sectors to achieve Sustainable Development Goals WIF's discussions to explore role of investment in empowering women.

-Abu Dhabi, United Arab Emirates: The UNCTAD's World Investment Forum, one of the world's largest investment gatherings hosted by Abu Dhabi from 16 to 20 October 2023, is shining a spotlight on the imperative need for innovative investment strategies and policies to facilitate the flow of capital towards environmentally and socially sustainable development projects, with a special focus on women empowerment.
+(MENAFN- Strategic) Abu Dhabi, United Arab Emirates, 25 September 2023: The UNCTAD’s World Investment Forum, one of the world’s largest investment gatherings hosted by Abu Dhabi from 16 to 20 October 2023, is shining a spotlight on the imperative need for innovative investment strategies and policies to facilitate the flow of capital towards environmentally and socially sustainable development projects, with a special focus on women empowerment.

 The 8th edition of WIF, to be held at the Abu Dhabi National Exhibition Centre (ADNEC), will feature a dynamic agenda that includes dialogues, keynote addresses, interactive workshops, and side events to discuss the challenges of global investment and development.
 It aims to facilitate communication among leaders from around the world, stimulate cooperation and collaboration between the public and private sectors, and direct international trade and investments towards sustainable sectors.